8. How Pharmacists Claim Reimbursement: Documents to be Submitted

 The first and last serial numbers given to items in each bundle are to be entered on the Claim for Payment Form.

-A total claim amount is not required – this will be calculated by the Department of Human Services after the PBS prescriptions have been individually priced.
+A total claim amount is not required – this will be calculated by Services Australia after the PBS prescriptions have been individually priced.

-The declaration must be signed by the pharmacist approved to supply pharmaceutical benefits, unless he/she has made arrangements through the Department of Human Services for another pharmacist to sign it.
+The declaration must be signed by the pharmacist approved to supply pharmaceutical benefits, unless he/she has made arrangements through Services Australia for another pharmacist to sign it.

-A claim may be lodged at any time during the month at the relevant the Department of Human Services State office.
-Unless other arrangements have been made with the Department of Human Services, the following conditions apply:
+A claim may be lodged at any time during the month at the relevant Services Australia State office.
+Unless other arrangements have been made with Services Australia, the following conditions apply:

 - only one claim period can exist and only one claim can be lodged per month;